cienciadedatosysalud/manual_aspire/README.md

 In case you don't use a code repository like GitHub or want to package your project locally we will build the Docker image as follows:

-Once in the correct path where the folder structure of the project is located, the following comando is executed.
+Once in the correct path where the folder structure of the project is located, the following command is executed.

 ```bash
 docker build --build-arg pipeline_version=3.0.3 -t myproject_image .